Jarred-Sumner/react-native-media-clipboard/README.md

 5. Xcode -> File -> New -> Create an empty .swift file.
 It will prompt you asking if you want to create a bridging header.
 Say yes.

 If your project already has Swift code (or a bridging header), just ignore this step.

-This makes sure that the clipboard is in sync if the application went into the background.

 6. Re-build your app: `react-native run-ios`